pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.4.2 =

+Added: Option to limit number of multi-choice answers participants can choose in survey
+Added: Option to "pad" bottom of bar graphs and left/bottom of contingency tables to accommodate large fonts specified in CSS
+Changed: On bar graphs, removed X axis label - was redundant (same as graph name)
+Changed: On contingency tables, moved X and Y axis labels to upper-right corner (so they are no longer floating in space)
+Changed: Improved responsive css styling on slider widget
+Changed: Made slider value display (to right of slider) tabbable and editable (with Enter) as well as clickable (for accessibility)
+Changed: Added CSS variables to make it easier to set colors in different survey areas (with custom CSS)
+Changed: Improved story card display when one or both scale labels are missing
+Changed: Set resizing on text boxes to vertical only (in survey and in NarraFirma interface) to avoid conflicts with window resizing
+Fixed: Bug where "Print story cards" button was hidden when advanced options were turned off
+Fixed: Bug where right arrow on survey, when seen on small (phone) screen, could wrap to next line

 = 1.4.1 =